Labour denies axing £28bn green investment pledge

 The newspaper quoted an unnamed source as saying the figure had “become an albatross around our neck”.

+The Guardian said senior party officials will hold crunch talks on the plan’s fate and could still abandon it if they conclude it will damage the party in an election campaign.

-The report prompted criticism, with SNP Westminster leader Stephen Flynn saying: “Winning the global race to net zero is essential to securing economic growth, energy security, skilled jobs and inward investment.
+The reports prompted criticism, with SNP Westminster leader Stephen Flynn saying: “Winning the global race to net zero is essential to securing economic growth, energy security, skilled jobs and inward investment.

 “Turning away from delivery, out of fear of being attacked by the worst Tory Government in history, is desperate and dispiriting.”